Prepare your annual accounts with our historical cost report

 Include brokerage

-Investors can choose whether or not to include brokerage fees in their report, which affects the opening balance of their holdings.
+You can choose whether or not to include brokerage fees in your report, which affects the opening balance of their holdings.
 This allows brokerage to be treated as an expense if it is not included, or to be included in the cost base of the holdings, depending on your entity’s tax treatment.

 Change grouping classifications

-Investors can organise the holdings in their report by default groupings including market, sector, industry, investment type, country or no grouping at all.
+You can organise the holdings in your report by default groupings including market, sector, industry, investment type, country or no grouping at all.

-Investors also have the option of applying a custom grouping to their report.
+You also have the option of applying a custom grouping to your report.
 For example, you may wish to differentiate between individual equities, ETFs, managed funds and currency accounts, as seen in the screenshot below.

-image 4 historicalcost A Historical Cost Report with holdings arranged by a custom grouping.
+A snippet of a historical cost report with holdings arranged by a custom grouping.

 4. Export this report to share with your accountant

-Another convenient feature of the Historical Cost Report is the ability to share it with your accountant or financial advisor.
+Another convenient feature of the historical cost report is the ability to share it with your accountant or financial adviser.
 To make this easier, Sharesight allows you to export the report to different file formats such as Google Sheets, XLS spreadsheet or PDF file.

 Track your investment performance with Sharesight